So, you’ve closed the deal—game over, right! Not even close–this is where the real work begins.

 Here’s how to tweak the template for different industries or service levels👇

-Now that we’ve covered the principles and the template, let’s talk about how HubSpot can take your handoff process to the next level.
+Now that we’ve covered the principles and the template, let’s talk about how HubSpot and its customer success tools can take your handoff process to the next level.
 If you’re serious about eliminating friction between sales and customer success, HubSpot will become your new best friend–it streamlines everything from communication to task management, making sure nothing falls through the cracks.

 Setting up a ticket pipeline in HubSpot is one of the easiest ways to keep tabs on your onboarding process.
 With a dedicated onboarding pipeline, you can track every step of the customer’s journey after the sale, from their welcome email to technical issues and everything in between.